roelmagdaleno/callout-block/README.md

 https://upload.wikimedia.org/wikipedia/commons/0/09/Wordpress-Logo.svg
 ```

 The link extension should end with `.svg`, otherwise will throw an error.
-After that, insert it into the callout box.
+After that, insert it into the callout block.

 ## Requirements